The Right Way to Spectate

-In her 12 consecutive New York Marathons, Equinox trainer Margaret Schwarz has seen her share of sideline spectacles — from drum circles in Fort Greene, Brooklyn to throngs of spectators vying for a glimpse of runner Sean Combs in the Bronx.
-As she gets ready to run the world's largest marathon for a lucky 13th time this Sunday, she shared insider tips for supporting such an incredible accomplishment.
-Best of luck to all of this weekend's marathoners (and the people who love them)!
+During her 12 consecutive New York Marathons, Equinox trainer Margaret Schwarz has seen her share of sideline spectacles — from drum circles in Fort Greene, Brooklyn to throngs of spectators vying for a glimpse of runner Sean Combs in the Bronx.
+For the marathon enthusiast in every city, from Chicago to Boston to London and back again, she shared insider tips for supporting such an incredible accomplishment.

 1. It's much easier for runners to find spectators than vice versa.

 "When people are watching a marathon, their eyes get crossed because they're looking so hard for their marathoner," says Schwarz.
 She advises spectators to tell runners not only which corner they'll be on, but which side of the street.
-(If you're not from New York and don't know north from south, just use "runners' left" and "runners' right.")
-Schwarz recommends stationing yourself after mile 22 on 100th Street and First Avenue, then walking over to 5th Avenue to catch a second glimpse of your runner.
-You'll have the added bonus of being close to Mt.
-Sinai and its restrooms.
+The more specific, the better: Your runner should conserve energy for the task ahead, not use up valuable strength ping-ponging from sides of the street in search of your high-five.

 2. Fine-tune your cheering M.O.